Top Cooku Dupe Cooku: Format

 In each episode, all teams participate in a themed main cooking challenge, where they must create dishes based on a given concept or cuisine.
-The chefs can guide their teams from a dugout and are allowed a limited "Chef's Time-Out" to step into the kitchen and offer verbal instructions.
-Teams are judged on taste, presentation, and creativity by the judges, and the lowest-scoring cook faces elimination.
+The chefs can guide their teams from a distance and are allowed a limited chef's time-out, where the chef may step into the kitchen and offer verbal instructions.
+Teams are judged on taste, presentation, and creativity, and the lowest-scoring cook faces elimination.